ar1 1

 End Sub

-This macro will select the range from the active cell down to the last used cell in the column.
+This macro will select the range from the active cell down to the last used cell in the column, stopping right before the first blank cell encountered below the starting point.

 Method 2: Select Range Up from Active Cell